myphysicslab/myphysicslab/src/docs/ContactSim_Math.md

 Extra acceleration is added to eliminate velocity at contact.
 See ExtraAccel enum for explanations of the various options.

-See the paper [Curved Edge Physics paper](CEP_Curved_Edge_Physics.pdf) by Erik Neumann explaining the math involved in extra acceleration for curved edges.
+See the paper [Curved Edge Physics ](CEP_Curved_Edge_Physics.pdf) which explains the math involved in extra acceleration for curved edges.

 This is a major new (as of Oct 2011) experimental change to contact handling policy.
 Add extra acceleration at contacts to offset the residual velocity.
 Turn off